keploy/go-sdk/README.md

 # Keploy Go-SDK
 [![PkgGoDev](https://pkg.go.dev/badge/github.com/keploy/go-sdk#readme-contents)](https://pkg.go.dev/github.com/keploy/go-sdk#readme-contents)

 This is the client SDK for Keploy API testing platform.
+## Features
+* **API testing**: Keploy can record API calls along with their external dependency calls and replay them in testing environment.
+	### Mechanism
 		There are 2 modes:
-1. **Record mode**
+			1. Record mode
 				1. Record requests, response and all external calls and sends to Keploy server.
-    2. After keploy server removes duplicates, it then runs the request on the API again to identify noisy fields.
+				2. After removing duplicates, it runs the request on the API again to identify noisy fields.
 				3. Sends the noisy fields to the keploy server to be saved along with the testcase.
-2. **Test mode**
+			2. Test mode
 				1. Fetches testcases for the app from keploy server.
 				2. Calls the API with same request payload in testcase.
 				3. Mocks external calls based on data stored in the testcase.
-    4. Validates the respones and uploads results to the keploy server
+				4. Validates the respones and uploads results to the keploy server.
+* **Mock library**: It removes the necessity to write mocks manually in your unit-tests.
+	### Mechanism
+		1. During Record, it captures the outputs of integerated dependencies and stores them in yaml file locally.
+		2. During Test, fetches and returns the stored outputs of dependency calls to respective unit-tests.

+Just by recording the external calls from unit tests and returning the mocked outputs during testing.
 ## Contents

 1. [Installation](#installation)